ComScore

 Here’s the plan:

-1. Submerge your bird breast side down in cold water.
+1. Submerge the bird breast-side down in cold water.
 A large pot or the sink should do the trick.
 Make sure the turkey is totally submerged and still in its wrapping, per Butterball (use a baking dish to weigh it down if you have to).

 2. Change the water every 30 minutes.
-This is key for food safety, so be sure to set an alarm for yourself so you don’t forget.
+This is key for food safety, so be sure to set an alarm so you don’t forget.

 How to Thaw a Turkey When Your Guests Have Already Arrived: Cook It Frozen

 Yup, you actually can safely cook a fully frozen turkey, says the USDA.
-But there’s a catch: Cooking time will take at least 50 percent longer.
-So, while a 12-pound, fully thawed turkey would normally take about 3 hours to cook in a 325°F oven, it will take 4½ hours or more to cook if it’s frozen.
+Here’s the catch: The cooking time will be at least 50 percent longer.
+So, while a 12-pound, fully thawed turkey would normally take about 3 hours to cook in a 325°F oven, it will take 4½ hours or more to cook from frozen.

 Out of Time?

-Ply your guests with drinks and appetizers while you give this recipe for maple roasted turkey legs a go.
-And if that doesn't work, team your delicious sides with a pizza delivery (because pepperoni fixes everything).
+Ply your guests with fall cocktails and starters while you give this recipe for maple roasted turkey legs a go.
+And if that doesn't work, team your side dishes with a pizza delivery (because pepperoni fixes everything).

 Alexia Dellner profile shot v2